Laserfiche/lf-ui-components/README.md

    })
    export class ExampleApp implements AfterViewInit {

-     // a handle of the LfCheckistElement in the html above, available after ngAfterViewInit
+     // allows access to the LfChecklistElement in the html above, available starting in ngAfterViewInit hook
-     @ViewChild('myChecklist') componentChecklist!: ElementRef<LfChecklistComponent>;
+     @ViewChild('myChecklist') checklist!: ElementRef<LfChecklistComponent>;

-     // type Checklist is the type of the custom element imported from the NPM pakage
+     // type Checklist is the type of the custom element imported from the NPM package
      currentChecklist: Checklist[];

-     // event that emits the custom type  outputs are dispatched as HTML Custom Events onClick(event: CustomEvent<Checklist>) {
+     // events for the elements are received as CustomEvents onClick(event: CustomEvent<Checklist>) {
        const checklist = event.detail;   // data will be stored in the detail property }

      ngAfterViewInit() {
-        // the element's view is initialized after ngAfterViewInit this.componentChecklist.nativeElement.initAsync(...)
+        // the element's view is initialized after ngAfterViewInit this.checklist.nativeElement.initAsync(...)
      }
    }
    ```